-Faculty on extended contracts, including faculty directors and the articulation officer, shall submit calendars specifying their work days for each semester.
-"Regular Assignment Days" are the 176 days as defined by the academic calendar.
+Faculty on extended contracts, including -any applicable faculty coordinator roles as outlined in section C.4.2 and the articulation officer, shall submit calendars specifying their work days for each semester.
+"Regular AssignmentContractual Days" are the 176 days as defined by the academic calendar.
 "Extended Contract Days" are days in excess of 176 that fall between July 1 and June 30.
 Alterations to the calendar may be made with prior authorization from the appropriate dean or vice president.